sebasbaumh/postgis-java-ng/README.md

 	<dependency>
 		<groupId>io.github.sebasbaumh</groupId>
 		<artifactId>postgis-java-ng</artifactId>
-		<version>1.0.8</version>
+		<version>1.1.0</version>
 	</dependency>

-The API differs a bit from [postgis-java](https://github.com/postgis/postgis-java), the main point is a different namespace (`io.github.sebasbaumh.postgis`) as I might not be able to publish an artificat under the original namespace.
+The API differs a bit from [postgis-java](https://github.com/postgis/postgis-java), the main point is a different namespace (`io.github.sebasbaumh.postgis`) as I am not be able to publish an artificat under the original namespace.
-In addition the class structure might be a bit different to support arc geometries and reduce boilerplate code, but you should be able to adapt to it easily.
+In addition the class structure is a bit different to support arc geometries and reduce boilerplate code, but you should be able to adapt to it easily.
 The implementations of the parser and writer for the geometries have been heavily reworked to speed up processing and reduce complexity.

 ## How to run tests utilizing a PostgreSQL server